progserega/osmbot/README.md

   ./run_bot.sh osmbot.conf

 You may setup many osmbot.conf-files and start osmbot for other tasks.
-Olso, rule-file support many <patchset>, which contain other rules for other task.
+Olso, rule-file support many "patchset", which contain other rules for other task.